-Linguistics experts in Sydney have released a statement saying that the term “jumped the shark” has officially jumped the shark.
+Linguistics experts from a local university have released a statement saying that the term “jumped the shark” has officially jumped the shark.
 While acknowledging the irony of such a moment, and getting a sick satisfaction out of such a neat use of language, the team of experts predicted a steep decline in the term’s use.

 The term “jumped the shark” is used to describe someone or something that is getting a bit ahead of itself.
 A person or situation that is getting more attention and publicity that they or it warrants.
 Once given the label, the person or thing is often deemed to be past its peak and/or lost its full relevance.
 The team of experts pointed to the use of the term on breakfast television as a clear indication that the term needed to be shelved permanently, or at least for a prescribed period of time.